icfnext/prosper/README.md

-# Spock AEM Testing Library
+# Prosper

 [CITYTECH, Inc.](http://www.citytechinc.com)

 ## Overview

-Integration testing library for AEM (Adobe CQ) projects using [Spock](http://spockframework.org/), a Groovy-based testing framework notable for it's expressive specification language.
-The library contains abstract Spock specifications using an in-memory repository for JCR session-based testing and also includes basic Sling resource implementations for testing interactions between CQ objects.
+Prosper is an integration testing library for AEM (Adobe CQ) projects using [Spock](http://spockframework.org/), a Groovy-based testing framework notable for it's expressive specification language.
+The library contains a base Spock specification using an in-memory repository for JCR session-based testing and also includes basic Sling request and resource implementations for testing interactions between CQ objects.

 ## Features

 * Test AEM projects outside of an OSGi container in the standard Maven build lifecycle.
 * Write test specifications in [Groovy](http://groovy.codehaus.org) using [Spock](http://spockframework.org/), a JUnit-based testing framework with an elegant syntax for writing tests more quickly and efficiently.
 * Extends and augments the transient JCR implementation provided by the [Apache Sling Testing Tools](http://sling.apache.org/documentation/development/sling-testing-tools.html) to eliminate the need to deploy tests in OSGi bundles.
-* While accepting the limitations of testing outside the container, provides minimal implementations of required classes (e.g. `ResourceResolver`, `SlingHttpServletRequest`) to test common API usages.
+* While accepting the limitations of testing outside the container, provides minimal implementations of Sling interfaces (e.g. `ResourceResolver`, `SlingHttpServletRequest`) to test common API usages.
-* Utilizes Groovy builders from the [AEM Groovy Extension](http://code.citytechinc.com/aem-groovy-extension) to provide a simple DSL for creating test content.
+* Utilizes Groovy builders from our [AEM Groovy Extension](http://code.citytechinc.com/aem-groovy-extension) to provide a simple DSL for creating test content.
 * Provides additional builders for Sling requests and responses to simplify setup of test cases.

 ## Requirements